Ashwins9001/flamango/README.md

-# XLang
+# Flamango
-An open-source XLang interpreter built in Python
+An open-source Flamango interpreter built in Python